 Buzzing streets, beaches, shopping arcades, historical monuments, and skyscrapers are not the only elements that sum up Chennai.
 There some stunning heritage temples that add a hint of color and charm to the city.
 With rich spiritual history and marvelous structures, the famous temples in Chennai, not only allure devotees and religious enthusiasts, but everyone who loves to explore architectural wonders.
+The temples are dedicated to deities of different religions and have some really interesting mythological stories to tell.
+This is a great idea for exploring the capital city in a different light.

 There are 6 daily puja services in the temple such as Kala Santhi (morning), Uchchikala (Mid-day) Sayamkala (Evening) and Ardhajama (late Night), which allure devotees throughout the year.
 But maximum footfall is seen during major festivals like Panguni and Arubathimooval.
 Moreover, there is a huge tank, right behind the temple, where theppam or float festival is celebrated every year.